 2 punters on horse 5

-With 50 bettors wagering £1 each, the prize pot is £50.
+With 50 bettors wagering £1 each, the prize pot adds up to £50.
 If your horse wins, you get an equal share of the prize pool.
-If horse 1 won, each punter would get £50/20=£2.5.
-If horse 5 won, each player would get £25.
+If horse 1 won, each punter would get £50/20 = £2.5.

 Points are awarded depending on the outcome, and the punters with the most points win the pool.